 - Easy to run (self-hosted)

-VCV exposes metrics to integrate with your monitoring stack (e.g. Prometheus or VictoriaMetrics).
-You can then create alerts such as:
+VCV exposes metrics so you can integrate it into your monitoring stack (e.g., Prometheus or VictoriaMetrics).
+That means you can build alerts such as:

 - “Vault connectivity issue”

-VCV does not seek to replace Vault or your monitoring.
-It complements the ecosystem:
+VCV is not trying to replace Vault or your monitoring stack.
+It complements them:

 - Vault remains the source of truth